ProcessosDatamob/ManualADMDatamobEN/administrators-manual/readme/informacoes-gerais.md

 * To use SIM card blocking, when creating a new policy you must choose the "Android - Block SIM" management type, so that the system automatically adds the Block SIM application, restricts device password changes and ensures that the SIM card is linked to the device.
 When registering the device, the user must follow the installation steps and grant the requested permissions.
 More details on the SIM blocking process can be found in the "Block SIM Installation Manual".&#x20;
 {% endhint %}

-From **\<NomeProduto>** you can access information on the consumption and use of the devices allocated to a company's employees.
+From **Datamob Enterprise** you can access information on the consumption and use of the devices allocated to a company's employees.
 It is also possible to define blocking policies to restrict improper use of the devices, enabling the administrator to evaluate and increase employee productivity by analyzing and managing the company's telecommunications resources.&#x20;

 ### Data Flow <a href="#id-3dy6vkm" id="id-3dy6vkm"></a>